Skip to Content

 Bryce is one of the best places in the world for stargazing.
 The clear, dark skies offer amazing views of the Milky Way and countless other stars and planets.

-There are several great spots for stargazing in the park, but the best place is probably Bryce Point.
+There are several great spots for stargazing, but the best place is Bryce Point.
 This overlook has amazing canyon views and is a great place to watch the sunset or wait for the stars to come out.

-Bryce Canyon National Park is also home to an annual astronomy festival called the Bryce Canyon Astronomy Festival.
-This festival is held each year in June and offers a variety of activities for those interested in learning more about astronomy.
+Bryce Canyon is also home to an annual astronomy festival called the Bryce Canyon Astronomy Festival.
+This festival is held each year in June and offers a variety of activities for those interested in learning more about astronomy and the Milky Way.

 If you’re going to Bryce Canyon, visit the Visitor Center first, where you can also get a park map.
-Here you can get a map of the area and learn about future excursions.
+Here, you can get a map of the area and learn about future excursions to see the Milky Way in its glory, making for some incredible photos if you love the night sky.

 The area is recognized for its starry night sky, and the Visitor Center is a fantastic resource for learning more about it.
 The Ranger program offers lectures on astrophysics in the evening, and you can view the blanket of stars and far-off planets through large telescopes after the program.